guneet-01/Event-Organizer/README.md

 # Event-Organizer
-It enables users to save any event and serves as a reminder.
+It helps users to save any event and reminds them about it.